 Certain assets, including long-lived assets and goodwill, are measured at fair value on a nonrecurring basis.
 These assets are recognized at fair value when they are deemed to be impaired.
-In 2015 the Company recorded a \$27.4 million impairment consisting of \$14.0 million related to goodwill and \$13.4 million related to long-lived assets as discussed in Note (h) and Note (i) and re-measured long-lived assets and goodwill of the Therapy reporting unit at fair value as of the impairment date as noted in the following table.
+In 2015 the Company recorded a \$27.4 million impairment consisting of \$14.0 million related to goodwill and \$13.4 million related to long-lived assets as discussed in Note (h) and Note (i) and re-measured long-lived assets and goodwill of the Therapy reporting unit at fair value as of the impairment date.
+In 2017 the Company recorded a \$6.7 million impairment consisting of \$5.7 million related to goodwill and \$1.0 million related to long-lived and other assets.
 The fair values of long-lived assets and goodwill were measured using Level 3 inputs.

-(s) Recently Issued Accounting Standards
+(s) Recently Issued and Recently Adopted Accounting Standards

-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), or ASU 2014-09, which supersedes nearly all existing revenue recognition guidance under U.S. GAAP.
+In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers" (Topic 606), or ASU 2014-09, which superseded nearly all existing revenue recognition guidance under U.S. GAAP.
 Since then, the FASB has also issued ASU 2016-08, Revenue from Contracts with Customers (Topic 606), Principals versus Agent Considerations and ASU 2016-10, Revenue from Contracts with Customers (Topic 606), Identifying Performance Obligations and Licensing, which further elaborate on the original ASU No. 2014-09.
 The core principle of these updates is to recognize revenue when promised goods or services are transferred to customers in an amount that reflects the consideration to which the entity expects to be entitled for those goods or services.
 ASU 2014-09 defines a five step process to achieve this core principle and, in doing so, more judgments and estimates may be required within the revenue recognition process than are required under existing U.S. GAAP.
 In July 2015, the FASB approved a one-year deferral of the effective date to January 1, 2018, with early adoption to be permitted as of the original effective date of January 1, 2017.
 Once this standard becomes effective, companies may use either of the following transition methods: (i) a full retrospective approach reflecting the application of the standard in each reporting period with the option to elect certain practical expedients, or (ii) a retrospective approach with the cumulative effect of initially adopting ASU 2014-09 recognized at the date of adoption (which includes additional footnote disclosures).
-We have performed an initial assessment of ASU 2014-09, and expect that our revenue recognition will not be materially impacted by this new guidance.
-We are currently calculating the impact of all expected changes from this guidance, and expect to have these calculations complete during the second half of fiscal 2017.
-After completing these calculations, we will then determine the transition method to be applied upon adoption.